EladLaster/Animal_Classification/README.md

   We retrained the classification models using the grayscale images as input.
 This allowed us to assess how the performance of the models differs when using grayscale images compared to RGB images.

+* Applying PCA (Dimensionality Reduction):

+  We employed Principal Component Analysis (PCA) to reduce the dimensionality of our dataset.
+PCA is a technique used to transform the original feature space into a new set of uncorrelated variables,
+  known as principal components.
+By retaining as much information as possible while reducing the number of dimensions, PCA helps in simplifying the dataset and improving computational efficiency.

+* Classification Again on Images with the Models (On RGB using PCA):

+  We conducted classification once again, this time training the models using the reduced-dimensional data obtained from PCA, To see how this will affect the results.

 ## Mechine Learning Algorithms
-Three classification models were trained on the data:
+Four classification models were trained on the data:

 1) K-Nearest Neighbors (KNN)
-2) AdaBoost
+2) Logistic Regression
 3) Decision Tree
-4) Logistic Regression
+4) AdaBoost

 # Our Main Questions